oguzbilgic/dotfiles/README.md

 - Turn on 'Dock Hiding'
 - Enable 'Mouse right click'
 - Turn on 'Night Shift', bit warmer than default
+- Increase 'mouse tracking speed', 5th level from the right

 ## Step by step configuration